Bobagi/dumb-docker/README.md

 docker-compose up --build
 ```

-This starts the frontend on port `3000` and the Node.js backend on port `8000`.
+This starts the frontend on port `3000` and the FastAPI backend on port `8000`.